How to Move Your Restaurant Orders to In-House Commission-Free Delivery

 - Automatic promotion of different ordering options

-- Guests experience the convenience of placing orders through your restaurant online ordering system
+- Guests experience the convenience of placing orders through your restaurant’s online ordering system

-- Brands with the highest social media audiences will have the best results
+- Building a presence on social media requires time.
+Brands with the highest social media audiences reap the best results

 Close the Feedback Loop With a Direct Online Ordering System

 An interview with a chef-turned-eatery-owner published on Restaurant Confessionals explains how demotivating it is to read unjustified criticism of a venue.
 To quote him directly, he says, “Our restaurant has received plenty of good press but, at this point, it’s been a little while since we’ve been reviewed.
 So, some Yelpers are responding to a dated review from a few years ago and expect that exact same meal.”

 Google reviews and Yelp have public reviews of direct delivery restaurants from around the globe.
 But, we all know that not all reviews are based on unbiased experiences.
 Some result from preconceived notions from other guest reviews they read before ordering from the restaurant.
 Little do people realize that one bad review destroys the image that the business built over so many years.

 To remedy this, an online ordering system for restaurants should provide a closed loop for feedback: Comments go directly from the guest to the restaurant manager.
 This allows the restaurant to deal with the issue directly.
 At the same time, the customer can be honest about their review without the guilt of taking down an establishment on a public platform.
 Restaurants may still opt to post their best reviews on social media.